Seth Harris: Early life and education

 His father is the late Dr. Jonathan Harris, a high school teacher and author of young adult non-fiction books.
 His mother is Martha Harris, a retired high school librarian.
 Harris's brother is radio personality Paul Harris.
 Harris earned a B.S. from the Cornell University School of Industrial and Labor Relations in 1983 and was a member of the Quill and Dagger society.
 He later obtained a J.D. from New York University School of Law where he was editor-in-chief of the Review of Law & Social Change and a member of the Order of the Coif.
 Harris was a law clerk to Chief Judge Gene Carter of the U.S. District Court for the District of Maine and Judge William C. Canby, Jr. of the U.S. Court of Appeals for the 9th Circuit.

 Career

 Prior Labor Department service

-Harris served as Counselor to the Secretary and in other Labor Department policymaking roles for seven years advising both President Clinton's first-term Labor Secretary Robert Reich and second-term Secretary Alexis Herman on legal, policy and management issues.
+Harris served as Counselor to the Secretary and in other Labor Department policymaking roles for seven years advising both President Bill Clinton's first-term Labor Secretary Robert Reich and second-term Secretary Alexis Herman on legal, policy and management issues.

 Academic career

-For nine years prior to joining the Obama Administration, Harris was a Professor of Law and Director of Labor & Employment Law Programs at New York Law School.
+For nine years prior to joining the Obama administration, Harris was a professor of Law and Director of Labor & Employment Law Programs at New York Law School.
 Harris's scholarship focused on the economics of labor and employment law, with a particular emphasis on the employment provisions of the Americans with Disabilities Act.
 He has also written about the National Labor Relations Act, the Fair Labor Standards Act, worker organizing, and employment discrimination laws in general.